keo-platforms/.github/profile/README.md

 Keo Platforms is a software development company based in Da Nang, Vietnam.
 We aim to provide a full set of tools that helps creators make the most of their personal brand.

-## Projects
+## Products

 ### [KeoScout](https://github.com/keo-platforms/keoscout)

-KeoScout is an open-source talent scouting and content monetization platform for global agencies.
+An open-source content monetization platform